eddiekimosabe/eddiekimosabe.github.io/_posts/blog/2014-06-15-ruby-class.md

 ---
 <img id = "first_img" src ="http://rubylearning.com/images/class.gif"/>
 <p>
 EVERYTHING IS AN OBJECT.
-Thought I'd like to clear the air before I started.
-Ruby is an OOP Language - An Object Oriented Programming Language.
+I'd like to clear the air before I started.
+Ruby is an OOP Language - An <strong>Object</strong> Oriented Programming Language.
 So what does that mean?
 That everything is an object.
 Everything...

 I would like to talk about Ruby Classes.
 What are Ruby Classes?
 Well to start off, they are a certain kind of object.
 You can, via the class, set what an object is, what an object does, and how an object works.
 Now the first thing that you must do is create a class.
 <br>